catalystneuro/neuroconv/docs/developer_guide/docker_images.rst

     Though it may appear confusing, the use of the ``IMAGE_NAME`` in these steps determines only the _name_ of the package as available from the 'packages' screen of the host repository; the ``LABEL`` itself ensured the upload and linkage to the NeuroConv GHCR.

+All our docker images can be built in GitHub Actions (for Ubuntu) and pushed automatically to the GHCR by manually triggering their respective workflow.
+Keep in mind that most of them are on semi-regular CRON schedules, though.

 Run Docker container on local YAML conversion specification file